-Clatsop Loop Trail is a 2.8 mile moderately trafficked loop trail located near Cannon Beach, OR and is rated as moderate.
+Clatsop Loop Trail is a 2.8 mile moderately trafficked loop trail located near Cannon Beach, Oregon and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.

 We took the steeper route up and then